HomeDCT Support & Resources

 When you open the Data Collection App in the Local Partner Portal, you’ll see a dashboard that provides an overview of all collected plots and farm statistics.
 Scrolling through this dashboard gives you a quick sense of the overall data quality.
 If you spot any plots that need attention, simply click on them to go directly to the farmer's profile.
 While this method works well for small projects, as your number of plots grows, it becomes harder to manage.
 In such cases, the Farmer Table provides a more structured view.

-The farmer table offers a more detailed view of the data, making it easier to manage and review multiple farmer profiles.
-Above the table, you will find four quick filters: All, Needs Action, Ready for Enrollment, and Enrolled.
+The farm table offers an overview of your project's data, making it easier to manage and review multiple farm profiles.
+Above the table, you will find four quick filters: All, Needs Action, Collecting, Ready for Enrollment, and Enrolled.
 These filters allow you to group farmers based on their current profile status.

 For more specific filtering, use the Filter button next to the search bar.